Domowina: Association's journal

-Domowina's association's journal is Naša Domowina ("Our Domowina").
+Domowina's association's journal was Naša Domowina ("Our Domowina").
 Originally, it was created by Pawoł Nedo a supplement for the Serbske nowiny newspaper in 1935.
 Today, it bears the full name Naša Domowina – Informacije třěšneho zwjazka * Informacije kšywowego zwězka * Informationen des Dachverbandes ("Our Domowina – Information from the umbrella organization") in Upper Sorbian, Lower Sorbian and German.
 It is issued by the Bautzen branch office of Domowina.
+At the moment there is no journal, but newsletter.